r8btx/Server-Clock-Bookmarklet/README.md

 # Server Clock Bookmarklet

 **Server Clock** is a JavaScript bookmarklet that attempts to solve the problem of server/client clock differences.
-By displaying an accurately approximated server time, this tool allows its users to know exactly when to engage in activities such as ticketing and course registrations.
+By displaying an accurately approximated server time, this tool allows its users to know exactly when to engage in time-sensitive activities such as ticketing and course registrations.
 It is a reimplementation of [the previous project](https://github.com/r8btx/Server-Clock) with some improvements and additional features.

 ## Disclaimer